 The second form of practice is intentional practice.
 What I mean by this is that instead of just drawing anything, have a plan, an intention.
 Specifically target areas that you need to work on.
 How do you know what you need to work on?
 By utilizing reflective practice!

 The last type of practice is an important one and often times overlooked, or done hastily, and that is reflective practice.
-That is, after you draw critique your work.
+That is, after you draw critique your work but do it constructively, not critically!
+Always look for ways to improve and compliment yourself on the things you do well.